oorestisime/oioannou/src/content/blog/internal-company-agent-lessons.md

 - Which requests were expensive without producing much value?
 - What capabilities were people repeatedly trying to use?

-This helped us improve the product based on behavior rather than guesses.
+This helped me improve the product based on behavior rather than guesses.
 If one department kept using a connector in an unexpected way, that was a signal to make the workflow easier.
-If a tool was almost never called, either people did not know about it, its description was poor, or the capability was less useful than we thought.
+If a tool was almost never called, either people did not know about it, its description was poor, or the capability was less useful than I thought.

 Department-level patterns were especially interesting.
 The same agent can look like a debugging tool to engineering, a research tool to product, and an investigation tool to support.
 Looking only at total message count hides that.

 There is an important privacy line here.
 Internal analytics should help improve the tool, not make employees feel monitored or judged.
 Aggregate patterns and operational metrics were much more useful than ranking individual people.

-### 4. We listened to feedback and wrote basic documentation
+### 4. I listened to feedback and wrote basic documentation

 People will try things you did not anticipate.
 They will also hit confusing behavior that feels obvious to the person who built the system.

-We made it easy to share feedback and adjusted the agent as people used it.
+I made it easy to share feedback and adjusted the agent as people used it.
 This sounds basic, but it created a useful loop: somebody tried a workflow, reported where it failed, and could often try the improved version shortly afterwards.

 That responsiveness encouraged more experimentation.
 People are much more willing to explore a new tool when they know a failure is not the end of the conversation.